bhuffy/100-days-of-code/log.md

 **Thoughts**: I did some while loops with Code Academy and then got COMPLETELY stuck on the Profile Lookup challenge for FreeCodeCamp.
 It's very frustrating and I can't seem to figure it out (even though it looks right).
 Guess we'll have to keep at it again tomorrow.

 **Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)

+### Day 67-68: March 10-11, 2017 (Friday)

+**Today's Progress**: Finally got the Profile Lookup challenge on FCC.

+**Thoughts**: This has been one of the most frustrating problems, but at the same time I don't mind because it's practically stuck in my mind.
+Don't think this one will be forgotten, and it certainly solidified some concepts I wasn't so clear about.
+Frustrating and fun at the same time... but I have to admit I'm relieved that it's completed. :)

+**Link(s) to work**: [freeCodeCamp] (https://www.freecodecamp.com/bhuffy)